ichen-lab-ucsb/EasyDIVER/README.md

 `counts` will contain all counts files for every sample
 `histos` will contain the nt length distributions

 By default, the script will suppress outputs from individual lanes.
 If you wish to retain the individual lane outputs, use the `-r` flag.
-If the flag `-r` is used, files corresponding to the individual lanes (joined fasta files joined fastq files, text counts files and text histograms) are retained and redirected to the subdirectory called `joined.reads`.
+If the flag `-r` is used, files corresponding to the individual lanes (joined fasta files joined fastq files, text counts files and text histograms) are retained and redirected to the subdirectory called `individual.lanes`.

 If translation to amino acids is derided (indicated by the use of the flag `-a`) the counts files are translated using the standard genetic code, and count files and length distributions are created for the amino acid sequences as well.